surma/surma.dev/content/things/compile-js.md

 ### Operators and coercion

-Any operators you might want to use in JS has to be overloaded on the `JSValue` class to keep the transpilation simple.
-This is fairly boring and is mostly about checking the type on the left-hand side (LHS) and the right-hand side (RHS) and  taking the appropriate action.
+I want to keep the transpiler simple, meaning I don't want to have to track which variable has what type.
+That transpiling an expression like `a + b` cannot rely on the types of `a` or `b`.
+Instead, I chose to overload all the operators on `JSValue` and do the introspection at runtime.
+This is fairly boring code.
+It checks the type on the left-hand side (LHS) and the right- hand side (RHS) and then takes the appropriate action.
 As an example, here is what the `+` operator looks like:

 ```cpp
 class JSValue {